+Failover is configured in the Display Client Configuration Wizard.
 Terminal Services Display Clients allow a terminal to run a session from a list of terminal servers.
 The Display Client will have Failover capability if two or more terminal servers added to it.
-This is configured in the Terminal Services Display Client Wizard.